 By doing this you can restore a customer’s faith and trust in your brand, improve customer satisfaction, customer loyalty and increase sales.

 That’s a win-win for everyone.
 Not really that difficult is it?
 Except it is in the UK, and I specialise in slicing through everything based on a lifetime of having to deal with rogue firms and shoddy service over the years.
-That inspired me to write a consumer book to help others do the same and I have saved many people hundreds of thousands of pounds ever since.

 Do you think WHSmith deserved that accolade?
 Can you think of any other firms that beat WHSmith on being the worst retailer in the UK?